You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 Best Time for Bumdra Trekking

 Depending on the trekking area you want, you can trekking any time of year.
 Trekking is possible even during the summer but is not recommended because the weather can be unpredictable and change without warning.
 However, the best time to trek in Bhutan is from late September to the end of May.
+You can visit many major pilgrimage sites of Paro with the Bhutan Pilgrimage Package.

 What to Pack for Bumdra Trekking?